3 ways to troubleshoot your microwave

 There are some appliances in your home that aren't dangerous to troubleshoot, but that's not the case with microwaves.
 Part Select explained that microwaves can give you a serious electrical shock, even after they're unplugged.
 For this reason, it's best not to try any at-home repairs on this appliance.
 Instead, call your home warranty provider or a service professional to come inspect your microwave.
 They should be able to quickly and safely identify the problem and get your appliance back up and running.

 If you have a TotalProtect® Home Warranty as part of your home protection plan, the repair or replacement of your built-in microwave may be covered by your package.
 Review your contract for details, then call one of our friendly customer service representatives to place a request for service.
 We'll send a pre-screened technician out to your home and get your microwave working again.
-The best part is that you'll only pay your deductible† – we'll take care of the other costs!
+The best part is that you'll only pay your deductible1 – we'll help take care of the other costs!

 Do these simple tasks regularly and you’ll improve your refrigerator’s energy efficiency — and increase its lifespan.
 It’s a good idea to also check your fridge’s owner’s manual to see what other maintenance tasks the manufacturer recommends.
 Refrigerator maintenance is easy.
 You don’t need to be an appliance repairman to do it, and doing it means you might not ever have to call on one.